Johnny Johnny Yes Papa

-"Johnny Johnny Yes Papa" is an English-language nursery rhyme.
-The song is about a child, Johnny, who is caught by his father eating sugar when he is not supposed to.
+"Johnny Johnny Yes Papa" is an English-language children's poem.
+The song is about a child, Johnny, who is caught by his father for eating sugar when he is not supposed to.
 Versions of this song comprising more than one verse usually continue with variations on this theme.

 History

-A 1989 book by the American scholar and professor Francelia Butler records the nursery rhyme being told in Kenya in 1980.
+A 1989 book by the American scholar and professor Francelia Butler records the poem being told in Kenya in 1980.
 According to Vinoth Chandar, the CEO of ChuChu TV, it was already old enough to have been in the public domain in India by 2018, indicating that it would have been at least 60 years old (per Indian copyright law); Chandar wrote in 2018 that he "used to hear it" as a child, and that elderly people would also have listened to it as children.